By Obinna Chima, Kunle Aderinokun and Martins Ifijeh

-Today, Nigeria’s testing capacity has improved, courtesy of Ene-Obong whose 54gene technology has now been felt across the country.
-He has also helped in several other capacities to address challenges faced by the Nigerian government in fighting the outbreak
+Today, Nigeria’s testing capacity has improved, courtesy of Ene-Obong whose 54gene technology has now been deployed across the country.
+He has also helped in other capacities to address challenges faced by the Nigerian government in fighting the outbreak.

 Tope Shonubi is the Executive Director, Sahara Group.
 He was one of the first Nigerians to rise to the challenge posed by the COVID-19 pandemic.
-He donated medical equipment worth billions of naira to the federal government, as well as several other public health institutions to help in the fight against the pandemic.
-He also donated state of the art equipment to THISDAY Dome in Abuja for effective treatment of COVID-19 patients.
-Nigeria’s COVID-19 history will not be complete without his role in tackling the pandemic.
+He donated medical equipment worth billions of naira to the federal government as well as other public health institutions to help in the fight against the pandemic.
+He also donated state-of-the-art equipment to THISDAY Dome in Abuja for effective treatment of COVID-19 patients.
+Nigeria’s COVID-19 history will not be complete without a mention of his role in tackling the pandemic.

 Speaking during the handing over of the facility to the federal government, Ehanire described it as the best COVID-19 isolation and treatment centre in the country.

-The facility which houses 300 bed spaces has the capacity to accommodate 200 more beds.
-The history of Nigeria’s fight against COVID-19 cannot be written without the mention of THISDAY in it
+The facility, which houses 300 bed spaces has the capacity to accommodate 200 more beds.
+The history of Nigeria’s fight against COVID-19 cannot be written without a mention of the laudable role THISDAY played.